flowsforapex/apex-flowsforapex/docs/usingTasksToImplementYourProcess.md

                   pi_var_name => 'ordr_id' );
 ```

 APEX Page Item values are available to your procedure if you opt to bind them into your process in the modeler.
 By default, they are not available.
 Furthermore, using Page Items to pass values from one process step to another is not recommended, and from V22.1 is now deprecated.
+Instead, you should use Process Variables to pass values from one process step to another.

 Note that, depending upon your process, a scriptTask might not be executed from the context of an APEX page, and so APEX Page Items might not be available.
 This would occur if a script is run (or re-run) later, after another user has performed part of the process, or if a task operates as a result of, for example, a timer firing.
 Use of Page Items to pass values between steps also makes your process steps non-restartable in the event of an error.
 For all these reasons, you should use Flows for APEX process variables as a variable system that is persistent for the life of your business process, rather than APEX page variables which only persist during a user session.